mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 Reference 1: https://docs.kicad.org/master/en/eeschema/eeschema_advanced.html
 Reference 2: https://github.com/SumantKhalate/KiCad-libdb/

 Prepare the schlib and pcblib if not already done
 1. Put the SchLibs and PcbLibs in an Integrated Library project.
-Libpath\mylib.LibPkg
+ &ensp;Libpath\mylib.LibPkg
 2. Compile mylib.LibPkg.
-An integrated library is created in a subfolder Libpath\Integrated Library\mylib.IntLib
+An integrated library is created in a subfolder
+ &ensp;Libpath\Integrated Library\mylib.IntLib
 3. Fix errors if necessary.
 Compile again.
 4. Suggestion: Remove special characters in the part name e.g. \/,;~